evandrocoan/dotfiles/README.md

-﻿My linux configurations used on Mint XFCE 17.3
+﻿My linux configurations used on Mint XFCE 17.3, Ubuntu and Cygwin
 ===============
 Bash, ... vim.

 ### To install them